Xeltalliv/ScratchTools/README.md

 Scratch project file format `.sb3` is actually a zip archive with all of the assets and 1 json file.
 That json file has a limit of 5 MiB, and scratch by default wastes a lot of space in it.
-This program reduces the size of this json file in a way that can't cause any issues and that remains persistant even after being loaded and resaved in scratch.
+This program reduces the size of this json file in a way that can't cause any issues and that remains persistent even after being loaded and resaved in scratch.

 #### [STT-Visualizer](https://xeltalliv.github.io/ScratchTools/STT_Visualizer/)